How to Split Bills as a Couple

 min read

-Learning how to split bills as a couple will make your life much easier and will prevent various money disagreements with your other half.
+Learning to split bills as a couple will make your life soooo much easier, and help to prevent money disagreements with your other half.

-But as you’ll be aware, talking about money with your partner isn’t always straightforward, and it can lead to fallouts and disagreements if you don’t approach the conversation with the right mindset.
+As you’ll know, talking about money with your partner isn’t always straightforward and it can lead to fallouts and disagreements if you’re not careful.
+Managing finances as a couple can be challenging, especially when it comes to splitting bills fairly.

 Splitting bills as a couple

-If you’re wondering how you split bills with a partner, you need to know there are different ways to go about it.
-One of the most important things is your respective incomes, as it might not be viable to split the bills right down the middle if one of you earns considerably more than the other.
+If you’re wondering how you split bills with a spouse or a partner, there are a few different ways to go about it.
+One of the most important considerations is your respective incomes as it might not be viable to split costs down the middle if one of you earns considerably more than the other.

-Whether you’re married or living with your partner, it makes sense to have a conversation about splitting the bills as early as possible, ensuring that you both know where you stand.
-When living with someone else, you can consider splitting your bills in the following ways:
+Whether you’re married or not it makes sense to have a conversation about splitting the bills as early as possible in the relationship so you both know where you stand.
+After the chat, here are some of the practical ways to sharing joint costs.

 Split all bills 50/50

-The easiest way to split your payment responsibilities is to draw a line down the middle; each is responsible for half of the bill payments.
+The easiest way to divide payment responsibilities is to draw a line down the middle; each of you is responsible for half of the bill payments.

 Spilt all bills based on income

-· Partner A’s income/ Total of both incomes x 100 = Partner A’s percentage of household income.
+i) Partner A’s income/Total of both incomes x 100 = Partner A’s percentage of household income.

-· Partner B’s income/ Total of both incomes x 100 = Partner B’s percentage of household income
+ii) Partner B’s income/Total of both incomes x 100 = Partner B’s percentage of household income

 Example: 60/40 split